 – A headache located in the temples

 In children, research has linked asthma, upper airway infections, and anxiety disorders with teeth grinding.
-In one study, 62.5 percent of the children with bruxism also had respiratory problems.
-(5) While acute upper respiratory infections can cause this condition, if your child has chronic asthma, regular dental check-ups are advised to identify teeth grinding early before too much damage occurs.
+In one study, majority of the children with bruxism also had respiratory problems. (>)

-In adults, the causes of teeth grinding may reveal one or more of the following underlying medical conditions or prescription medication side effects:
+In adults, the causes of teeth grinding may associated with one or more of the following underlying medical conditions or prescription medication side effects: